 (b) the person is, or is acting on behalf of, the registered owner of that corresponding PIC.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) A person does not commit an offence under subregulation (1) or (2) if the person is in possession of the identifier or identification equipment solely for the purposes of —